-How Graduating Students Can Deal with the Age of Trump
+How Graduating Students Can Deal With the Age of Trump

 Because we know that the United States has survived its past eras of turmoil and failure, we are naturally tempted to think it was destined to do so, and that the previous eras’ challenges could not have been, or felt, as serious as our own.

-But I think back to my own graduation, in 1970, in we now consider a stylistically embarrassing era but a time of middle class prosperity.
+But I think back to my own graduation, in 1970, in what we now consider a stylistically embarrassing era but a time of middle class prosperity.
 Yet I remember that in those times hundreds of Americans and thousands of Vietnamese were dying each week in combat; and that the world environmental crisis was dawning; and that discrimination of kinds you would find incredible was still enshrined by custom and law; and that many American cities were literally in flames.

 It was a terrible time, which felt more on-the-edge even than the world does to you now; yet because of the social and environmental reforms, and the scientific and technical breakthroughs, that flowed from it, was a wonderful time as well.